Greg Levin’s Grand Debut

 While the principal topic around which the novel revolves – assisted suicide – is certainly a very grim and serious matter, Levin brings a large dose of humour and levity into the equation with his dry wit and sarcastic sense of comedy.
 The story is quite irreverent and the author certainly isn’t afraid of offending anyone, facing the divisive aspects of the debate with head-on honesty.
 I feel he does a commendable job at creating a world which feels simultaneously ridiculous, but like it mirrors our own at the same time.
 This helps bring out the more comedic elements to the forefront while relegating the sombre nature of euthanasia into the background, but never far enough for us to lose sight of it.

 The narrative largely thrives on all the humorous elements succeeding rather than putting the reader off, and for the most part I will admit they worked splendidly.
 There is a certain cadence to how we are guided through the plot, in the sense of the author consistently switching from macabre to entertaining, from jaw-droppingly ridiculous to laugh-out-loud funny.
-It takes a great amount of talent, in my opinion, to successfully dress up tragedy in the disguise of comedy as we see in this book.
+It takes a great amount of talent, in my opinion, to successfully dress up tragedy in the disguise of comedy as we see in The Exit Man.

 Now, I do want to be fair to the author as it was his first novel, but in my opinion there were a few moments where the humour felt ever-so-slightly manufactured or forced and simply failed to make an impression on me.
 These moments were certainly few, and writing comedy is perhaps one of the most difficult literary tasks in my opinion, so I believe these small early stumbles are more than forgivable.